 Other types of forex trading are less secure and higher risk than the interbank market.
 Small traders often trade with forex dealers who are less regulated.
 These dealers are able to influence and change their prices and trade against their own customers.
 Although there are some regulations around this in some countries, this is very inconsistent.

-Before committing to a forex dealer or broker, ensure you do your research and check whether they are regulated.
+Before committing to a forex dealer or broker (see Interactive Broker and Questrade review) ensure you do your research and check whether they are regulated.
 You can also check whether your account is protected and your investments are insured.

 Pros with Forex Trading

 - You can trade forex 24 hours a day, five days a week.

 - It is easily accessible to the average person.
 You can set up your forex account easily and be ready to trade in as little as a day.
 You do not need to deposit large amounts of money into your account to begin trading.

 - You can choose to open a demo account if you are unsure about trading forex.